-She moved to work for Counsel to the President, Lloyd Cutler, who brought her to the White House as Associate Counsel to President Jimmy Carter (1980–1981).
-In this role, Ms. Baird advised the President on national security matters such as U.S. exports of enriched uranium to India and the release of hostages from Iran, as well as on certain domestic policy issues.
-Following the White House, in 1981, she joined O’Melveny & Myers in Washington, D.C., where she worked on a diverse portfolio of Supreme Court cases and international trade matters.
-She left her partnership at O’Melveny in 1986 when hired by Jack Welch to join the GE legal department, where she was Counselor and Staff Executive and in that capacity handled critical legal matters and management of the department (1986–1990), as well as participating in groundbreaking recruitment of in-house counsel from private law firms.
+She moved to work for Counsel to the President, Lloyd Cutler, as Associate Counsel to President Jimmy Carter (1980–1981).
+She subsequently joined Warren Christopher at O’Melveny & Myers in Washington, D.C., where she worked on a diverse portfolio of Supreme Court cases and international matters.
+She left her partnership at O’Melveny in 1986 to join the GE legal department, where she was Counselor and Staff Executive and in that capacity, handled critical legal matters and management of the department (1986–1990), as well as initiating groundbreaking recruitment of in-house counsel from private law firms.

-She served on the board of the Mexican American Legal Defense and Education Fund (1998–2003) and she also chaired the National Board of Advisors of the American Jewish Congress (1994–1998).
-Ms. Baird also served as Director, Institute of Judicial Administration, New York University School of Law (1992–1999); member of the New York Stock Exchange Legal Advisory Committee (1992-2005); Director, James Baker Institute for Public Policy (1997–2005); and Director, Save the Children (1997–2006).
+Baird served on the Board of the Mexican American Legal Defense and Education Fund (1998–2003) and chaired the National Board of Advisors of the American Jewish Congress (1994–1998).
+Ms. Baird also served as a member of the Board of the Council on Foreign Relations (2013-2018); Director, Institute of Judicial Administration, New York University School of Law (1992–1999); member of the New York Stock Exchange Legal Advisory Committee (1992-2005); Director, James Baker Institute for Public Policy (1997–2005); and Director, Save the Children (1997–2006).
 She also served as a member of the American Bar Association’s Standing Committee on National Security (2004-2006); and a member of the American Law Institute (1992–2010).